git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 2) Simple easy to use tool set.
 *[All capabilites are visual, drag-drop and easy to understand]*
 3) Faster Time to Market.
-*[Concept to Delivery using initiutive tools for multiple personas from build to test to prod in easy steps]*
+*[Concept to Delivery using intuitive tools for multiple personas from build to test to prod in easy steps]*
 4) Strong Open Source Integration.
 *[Single TCI platform that has multiple opensource inclusions like node.js,Swagger Specs,CICD tools etc....]*